NoraKet/MHG4SNA/README.md

 # How to cite?

-Please cite the zenodo publication linked to this github repository: LINK tbc
+Please cite the zenodo publication linked to this github repository: https://doi.org/10.5281/zenodo.7544005